-Thankfully there's an easy solution for this dilemma, as several banks and fintech companies now offer debit cards that reimburse both ATM and foreign conversion fees for making cash withdrawals at ATM machines anywhere in the world.
-What's more, this will also ensure that you're getting a fair exchange rate when converting from U.S. dollars to whatever local currency you're withdrawing.
+There's an easy solution – and it doesn't involve taking out a ton of foreign currency at home or paying a ransom to exchange money at the airport.
+Several banks and fintech companies now offer debit cards that reimburse both ATM and foreign conversion fees when making cash withdrawals at ATM machines anywhere in the world.
+That's the best way to get money abroad, ensuring you get a fair exchange rate when turning your own U.S. dollars into whatever local currency you need.

-Picking the right debit card for your travel needs might be easier said than done, so we've rounded up the three best options to help you decide which is the right choice for you.
-We don't make any money promoting these checking products below.
-We simply think they are all great options for getting fee-free access to your cash while traveling abroad.
+But picking the right debit card for your international travels might be easier said than done, so we've rounded up the three best options to help you decide which is the right choice for you.

-This might seem kind of elementary, but I think it's important to clarify just what a debit card is.
-Considering most people probably have one of these in their wallet already, it's probably not a brand-new concept, but it may not be something you think about very often.
+This might seem kind of elementary, but it's important to clarify exactly what a debit card is – and how that compares to a credit card.
+Considering most people probably have one of these in their wallet already, it's not a brand-new concept, but it may not be something you think about very often.

-We spend a lot of time talking about cards on this site, and how they can help you travel more for less- but most of the time the cards we're referring to are credit cards, whereby you're making a purchase on credit, or borrowing money from the issuing bank, with the promise to pay it back.
+We spend a lot of time talking about cards on this site, and how they can help you travel more for less – but most of the time the cards we're referring to are credit cards.
+You make a purchase on credit, or borrowing money from the issuing bank, with the promise to pay it back.
 In return, you're oftentimes rewarded with points, miles, or cash back as a way to incentivize your use of the card.

 With a debit card, you're using your own money for purchases.
-Debit cards are linked to a checking account, but instead of writing a paper check for your purchase, you use your debit card as a form of payment.
+Debit cards are linked directly to a checking account – instead of writing a paper check for your purchase, you use your debit card as a form of payment.
 When doing so, you're electronically transferring funds from your bank account to the account of whichever merchant you made your purchase from.

 With credit cards, you won't assume any liability in the event your card is compromised.
 Just make sure you have a card that waives foreign transaction fees.